-Look at the last recession and US Construction Employment plotted against your company’s performance in both revenue and profitability.
-While the average fell 28% from a peak in 2007 to a low in 2010 most companies weren’t average falling into one of four broad categories:
+Look at the last recession.
+US Construction Employment plotted against your company’s performance in both revenue and profitability.
+While the average fell 28% from a peak in 2007 to a low in 2010, most companies weren’t average.
+Most were falling into one of four broad categories:

 - Reacted effectively and mitigated the downside while accelerating in the recovery.

-Recessions reorder the market and competitive landscape; ensure you earn the place you want.
+Recessions reorder the market and competitive landscape and ensure you earn the place you want.

 - What market sectors and businesses will most likely grow?